-For patients with a damaged cornea, corneal transplant surgery (also called keratoplasty) can help restore clear vision by replacing the original cornea with healthy corneal tissue from an organ donor.
+If you have a damaged cornea, either due to injury, illness or some other cause, a corneal transplant may help you see clearly again by replacing your original cornea with healthy corneal tissue from an organ donor.

 - Corneal ulcers

-Furthermore, scleral lenses support the eye’s natural healing process due to the reservoir of fluid that sits between the cornea and the back of the lens.
-This keeps the eye in a constant state of hydration for optimal recovery.
+Scleral lenses also support the eyes’ natural ability to heal themselves, thanks to the reservoir of soothing fluid that sits between the cornea and the back of the lens.
+This keeps the eyes well-hydrated so that they can recover more quickly and completely.